 Unfortunately, if the odor has penetrated deep enough into the carpet, or even the carpet padding, you may have to replace it entirely.
 If that's the case, hopefully, your lease allows you to charge the tenant for the pro-rated cost of the damaged carpet.

-Removing Odor from Curtains and Drapes
+Removing Cigarette Smell from Curtains and Drapes

 Curtains and drapes can trap cigarette odor due to their fabric and proximity to windows.
 Depending on the material, you can usually machine wash or dry clean them.
 If not, consider giving them a good vacuum using an upholstery attachment to remove loose particles.
 Alternatively, take down the curtains and drape them outside on a sunny day to air them out.